Frequently Asked Questions

 If you need help in finding your NOC 2011 code, which you will need in order to complete your immigration application, please Ask Us.

 If your question is related to immigration procedures or processes, please contact CIC directly.

-Information on living and working in Canada can be found on HRSDC's Going to Canada Immigration Portal Web site.
+Information on living in Canada can be found on Citizenship and Immigration Canada Living in Canada’s Web site.

 How often is the NOC updated?

 The NOC is updated every five years to coincide with Census cycles through a collaborative partnership with Statistics Canada.
 The NOC was most recently updated for 2011.